danwing/cidfi/draft-wing-cidfi.md

 TODO: specify the encoding of the above information.

-## Client Requests Network Element Participation
+## Client Requests Network Element's Participation

-Using its QUIC channel with each of the CIDFI network elements, the client signals both the long Connection ID and the short Connection ID length and Connection ID of the primary communication to the network element.
-As QUIC allows changing the Connection ID and to avoid loss of CIDFI functionality, the client SHOULD additionally signal the next long and short Connection ID it anticipates using with the server.
+Using its QUIC channel with each of the CIDFI network elements it previously authorized for CIDFI participation, the client signals both the long Connection ID and the short Connection ID length and Connection ID of the primary communication to the network element.
+As QUIC allows changing the Connection IDs and to avoid loss of CIDFI functionality, the client SHOULD additionally signal the next long and short Connection ID it anticipates using with the server.
 The CIDFI network element MUST NOT use those signaled CIDs for its own